BrianPerel/librarySite/README.md

 # librarySite
-A simulation of a public library website
+# A simulation of a public library website
+# A dynamic database-driven web site to maintain persistent information on the Web

 -Sign up / sign in, Search for an item (book, dvd, blue-ray, ebook, video game, cd), Request it, if not available, Check out or return item, Option to check item return dates and extend it, edit personal account information